 Open Access is aimed at addressing the question of access to research and scholarship within the context of scholarly publishing.
 It does not address licensing and copyright questions.

-Open Educational Resources addresses the question of rights (the 5 Rs) as they pertain to a given work (digital, print, multimedia).
+Open Educational Resources addresses the question of rights (the 5 Rs) as they pertain to a given work (digital, print, multimedia) and applies to teaching and education materials rather than scholarly publications.

 There can be overlap between the two categories.
 For examples, some Open Access journals use open licensing.
 Both also belong to the larger community of open.